Lake Enforcement Unit

 Iredell County Lake Enforcement

 Iredell County has 2 full-time lake enforcement positions, but also utilize our Community Oriented Policing (COPS) and School Resource Officers during the busy summer months.
+Sheriff, Campbell has also added to our enforcement capabilities, by adding three drones to our office.
+We are able to deploy these tools to assist in drowning and boating accident investigations, as well as utilizing them to monitor lake boat traffic and conduct surveillance on boat access areas.

 The Iredell County Sheriff’s Office has a 21-foot boat docked at Inland Sea Marina (south end of the lake) and a 21-foot boat docked near River City Marina at NC 150/River Highway (north end of the lake) as well as a marked Personal Watercraft.
 Some of the laws that we enforce include: